 Built-in service primitives

 Step Functions provides ready-made steps for your workflow called states that implement basic service primitives for you, which means you can remove that logic from your application.
 States can pass data to other states and microservices, handle exceptions, add timeouts, make decisions, execute multiple paths in parallel, and more.
 Learn more about states.

-AWS service integrations
+Amazon service integrations

 Coordination of distributed components

-AWS Step Functions coordinates your existing Lambda functions and microservices into robust applications, and lets you quickly rewire them into new compositions.
+Amazon Step Functions coordinates your existing Lambda functions and microservices into robust applications, and lets you quickly rewire them into new compositions.
 The tasks in your workflow can run anywhere, including on instances, containers, functions, and mobile devices.
 Learn how to reuse existing application components.

 Step Functions keeps the logic of your application strictly separated from the implementation of your application.
 You can add, move, swap, and reorder steps without having to make changes to your business logic.
 Through this separation of concerns, your workflows gain modularity, simplified maintenance, scalability, and code reuse.

 Step Functions maintains the state of your application during execution, including tracking what step of execution it is in, and storing data that is moving between the steps of your workflow.
 This means you don't have to manage state yourself with data stores or by building complex state management into all of your tasks.